Effective Model Pruning: Measure The Redundancy of Model Components: Acknowledgments

 \section{Acknowledgments}

+The authors thank the reviewers for their careful reading of the manuscript and for their constructive suggestions, which substantially improved the clarity and rigor of our presentation.

-This research is based on work supported in part by Air Force Office of Scientific Research under award numbers FA9550-22-1-0429, FA9550-23-1-0400, FA9550-19-1-0169 and Air Force Research Laboratory grant FA8651-24-1-0018.
+This research was supported in part by Air Force Office of Scientific Research award number FA9550-22-1-0429, FA9550-19-1-0169.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsoring agency.

-The authors are also grateful to Bill Moran of the University of Melbourne for his encouragement and enlightening conversation.